jaredloomis/Haskell-OpenGL/README.md

 Simple but well-written 3D (which also allows for 2D) game &| game library written in Haskell using [OpenGL](http://hackage.haskell.org/package/OpenGL) and [GLFW-b](http://hackage.haskell.org/package/GLFW-b-1.4.3).
 Also using [GLUtil](https://github.com/acowley/GLUtil) and [JuicyPixels](http://hackage.haskell.org/package/JuicyPixels).

 <h2>Performance</h2>
 Benchmark was done with a procedurally generated terrain, 50x50 vertices, with collision detection per face and a surrounding AABB to check general collision.
-Benchmarked on 1/22/14 with `ghc 7.6.3`.
+Test was performed by walking around the terrain.
+Benchmarked on 1/31/14 with `ghc 7.6.3`.

 Tested on `Arch Linux 64 bit` with
 - `16GB RAM`